tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 parse out `Args`,
 printing out a failure message, or proceeding with the `process` function we defined earlier.

-Now we can actually run the parser, to see something like
+Now we can actually run the lexer, to see something like

 ```bash
 > cabal run haskell-in-haskell -- lex foo.hs